Housing Assistance Resources

 Rent, Mortgage, and Utility Assistance

-Local non-profit agencies receive allocations from Overland Park’s Community Development Block Grant funds to provide direct assistance to low-and moderate income households.
-Up to three months of assistance may be available to qualified households.
-For those seeking assistance, apply directly to one of the following partner agencies who currently receive City Community Development Block Grant funds:
+Local non-profit agencies receive allocations from Overland Park to provide direct assistance to low-and moderate-income households.
+For those seeking assistance, apply directly to one of the following partner agencies that currently receive funds:

 Home Repair Assistance

-Low and moderate-income homeowners who would like to repair their homes may be able to benefit from a few different programs.
+Low– and moderate-income homeowners who want to repair their homes may benefit from several programs.

 Minor Home Repair

 The City partners with Johnson County Housing Services to provide Minor Home Repair services.
-The program provides limited assistance to address repairs that, if left unattended, would have a direct impact on the health and safety of, or accessibility for, the homeowner.
-Repair work focuses on internal and external improvements, including mechanical systems in the home, and devices or modifications, to make the home accessible.
+The program provides limited assistance for repairs that, if left unattended, would have a direct impact on the homeowner’s health and safety or accessibility.
+Repair work focuses on internal and external improvements, including mechanical systems in the home, and devices or modifications, to make the house accessible.
 Limited code citations may also be addressed.
-Renters with a disability may be able to receive accessibility improvements under this program.
+Renters with disabilities may be eligible for accessibility improvements under this program.

 Johnson County Housing Services also operates the HOME Program to address major home repairs.
 This assistance is provided as a forgivable loan.